Rally Price Reaches $0.0060 on Major Exchanges (RLY)

-Rally (RLY) traded up 0.9% against the US dollar during the 24-hour period ending at 7:00 AM Eastern on September 23rd.
-One Rally token can now be purchased for approximately $0.0060 or 0.00000010 BTC on major exchanges.
-Rally has a total market cap of $31.49 million and approximately $909,636.85 worth of Rally was traded on exchanges in the last day.
-In the last seven days, Rally has traded 2.3% higher against the US dollar.
+Rally (RLY) traded up 0.1% against the dollar during the 1-day period ending at 19:00 PM E.T. on September 23rd.
+Rally has a market cap of $31.36 million and approximately $929,703.20 worth of Rally was traded on exchanges in the last day.
+During the last seven days, Rally has traded up 4.5% against the dollar.
+One Rally token can currently be bought for about $0.0060 or 0.00000009 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.